microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![Hover Highlight](images/theme-color-reference/hoverhighlight.png)

 - `editor.hoverHighlightBackground`: Highlight below the word for which a hover is shown.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.

 The current line is typically shown as either background highlight or a border (not both).